Devonport, Miramar customers face 'forced migration' from Spark copper

 Any customers who want to leave Spark will not be charged a cancellation fee.

 McBeath says the public switch telephone network (PSTN) technology used for copper line calling is now outdated.
-It hasn't been manufactured since the 1980s.
+It was developed in the 1980s and hasn't been manufactured since 2003.

 Nearly half of households mobile-only for calls